datasets/geo-ne-admin1/README.md

 * id : code for the subdivision inside the country.
 [Documentation][doc] is not clear what this code is, but it could be FIPS.
 Note that some countries like *Vatican* are so small they don't have inner administrative subdivision.
 In that case code could be *null* and in any way it is irrelevant.
 * country : name of the country
 * ISO3166-1-Alpha-3 : three letters iso code of the country

-More info about countries can be get from datapackage https://github.com/datasets/country-codes by a join on field ISO3166-1-Alpha-3

 [naturalearth]: http://www.naturalearthdata.com/
 [datapackage]: http://dataprotocols.org/data-packages/